-What to watch as impeachment inquiry of Trump goes public
+‘Sad day’ or a ‘scam’?
+What to watch at impeachment hearing

 She has twice served as an ambassador - to the Kyrgyz Republic and to Armenia - before being confirmed as the U.S. ambassador to Ukraine in a Senate voice vote in July 2016.

 Seen as a tough ambassador, at a time when the U.S. was trying to root out corruption in the young democracy, she was recalled from Ukraine by Trump last spring.
+Democrats are casting her as a victim of Trump’s alleged misconduct.

 Known as Masha, Yovanovitch testified on Oct.
 11 that she was told that people were “looking to hurt” her.